rlugojr/blog_posts_prep/sysk/sysk_earwax.md

     ## 1  Josh              880          202       4.356436
     ## 2 Chuck              865          193       4.481865

+When accounting for stem words and the cutoff I set for the DTM to evaluate, Josh and Chuck spoke roughly the same number of words (Josh: 880, Chuck: 865) and had almost the same number of dialogue lines (Josh: 202, Chuck: 193).
+So, good job on neither one dominating the discussion. ;-)

 ``` r
 p1 <- ggplot(words_per_doc, aes(x = name, y = wordcount, fill = name)) +
   geom_bar(data = word_count, aes(x = name, y = words_per_line, fill = name), stat = "identity", alpha = .5) +